Welcome to Year 3, the start of Key Stage 2!

 English and Maths are taught every morning in our class, as well as daily grammar and spelling activities.
 In the afternoons we teach the foundation subjects and practise reading daily, through independent, guided and shared reading activities.
 If you have any questions about your child or our class routines, please don’t hesitate to ask one of us.

-Mrs Kinsey, Miss Gage and Mrs Sowerby
+Mrs Kinsey, Mrs Roxborough, Miss Hall and Miss Jenkin

 Homework in Year 3